curryninja123/lifehacks/README.md

 Structure
 -----------
 The main application is within the folder "main".
 Here, you should find another folder named main. this is the location of the code of the main application.
-In the root directory, there are two other apps, hack and login, which are the hack creation and login applications, respectively.
+In the main directory, there are two other apps, hack and login, which are the hack creation and login applications, respectively.
 Within the folder for each app, there is a templates folder.
 This is where all the static files go.